Indienanni/wp-envato-child/README.md

-# wp-envato-child
+# envato-child
-Wordpress plug-in to complete wp-envato-market in upgrade nested package plugin
+Extension to envato-market for downloading full package and upgrading nested plugin